Common Disability Claim Questions

 Andrea Pecora & Associates Provides Expert Answers

-Andrea Pecora & Associates answers common disability claim questions in West Virginia.
-Generally, a person who is disabled and cannot work due to his or her impairment is eligible for SSD.
+Andrea Pecora & Associates answers common disability claim questions in West Virginia and nation wide.
+Generally, a person who is disabled and cannot work due to his or her impairment is eligible for social security disability.
 However, more often than not, Social Security denies benefits, forcing the claimant to appeal.
 SSA denies benefits for various reasons, including the claimant missing paperwork, incorrectly completing documents, or committing other errors due to not understanding the process.
 While cases of Social Security Disability can differ, there are some common questions many may have when filing.
 Some of these questions include:

 How Long Do I Have to File a SSD Claim?

-As long as Social Security considers a person eligible to receive benefits, they can file a SSD claim anytime.
+As long as Social Security considers a person eligible to receive benefits, they can file a social security disability claim anytime.
 The Social Security Administration standardized eligibility.
 Generally, if the claimant suffers from a physical or mental impairment lasting longer than 12 months that prevents them from acquiring a substantial income, they are eligible for Social Security Disability or Supplemental Security Income.

 Who Determines Whether I am Disabled?

-The Social Security Administration, or SSA, determines if an applicant is qualified to receive SSD.
+The Social Security Administration, or SSA, determines if an applicant is qualified to receive social security disability.
 Social Security Disability is available for those who have a disability or condition severe enough to prevent them from working for a livable wage.
 The SSA requires certain medical documentation from licensed professionals to prove your eligibility, so contact Andrea Pecora & Associates as soon as possible.

 What Does the Social Security Administration Consider Disabled?”